 - Cool on a cooling rack for 15 minutes and then remove the outer ring from the tart pan (if using), and allow the tart to cool for an additional 10 minutes before cutting into wedges and serving.

 A large bowl and a pastry blender (or two forks) can be used in place of a food processor to prepare the tart dough.

 A pie plate can be used in place of a tart pan if desired.

-Store-bought frozen pie dough can be used in place of the homemade tart dough if needed.
+Store-bought frozen pie dough can be used in place of the homemade tart dough if desired.

 Until we eat again, I hope you have a delicious day!

 **Note – The post above includes affiliate links.
 As always, I truly thank you for your support!